Friday, November 29, 2019

 Set me free from the passions and from various temptations and diseases, as many as now afflict my body, for it is mortal, corrupt and wretched; give me strength, might and health and divine assistance.

-O Virgin that is hymned by all, our all-holy intercessor, since we are piteously needy, by the fervent intercessions of Nicholas give to all of us pardon, forgiveness of trespasses and your divine assistance, so that we may flee the enjoyment of the world.
+O most celebrated Virgin, our all-holy intercessor, since we are piteously needy, by the fervent intercessions of Nicholas give to all of us, who are miserably needy, pardon, forgiveness of trespasses and your divine assistance, so that we may flee the enjoyment of the world.

 Prayers following Ode VI

-Nicholas, as the recipient of the abundant grace of the Lord, pour upon us Naxians the same grace and illumine the hearts of all.
+Nicholas, as the recipient of the abundant grace of the Lord, pour upon us Naxians this same grace and illumine the hearts of all.

 Prosomoion.
 Tone VI.
 Having set aside all.

-Having renounced from childhood your whole heart for the sake of God, all-blessed Nicholas Planas, you longed to live most nobly and you followed after the poverty of the priesthood, fulfilled the service and the profession of the spiritual father, and you excelled in the most numerous miracles and all-night vigils; therefore we celebrate you, our holy, Heaven-revealing priest and father.
+Having reserved from childhood your whole heart for the sake of God, all-blessed Nicholas Planas, you longed to live most nobly and you followed after the poverty of the priesthood and fulfilled the service and the profession of the spiritual father.
+You excelled in the most numerous miracles and all-night vigils; therefore we celebrate you, our holy, Heaven-revealing priest and father.

 O holy Father, willingly listen to us who hymn you and accept the entreaties and thanksgivings of the Naxians, O famous saint, and give to all men joy and the health for which they long.